dotdc/template-terraform-module/README.md

 ## Description

-This is a Terraform module template.
+This is just a Terraform module template.

 ## Terraform Docs